hkwu/ghastly/docs/guide.md

 Of course, it's a pain to have to define your own response logic for simple things that are absent from the basic response types, so Ghastly provides a set of `Response` classes to handle some of the more common cases.

 ###### Voice Responses
 You can send an audio response to the voice channel the client is currently connected to using `VoiceResponse`.
 A response will be sent only if the message is received in a guild context.
 In addition, the client must be connected to a voice channel in that guild.
-In any other case, the response will be ignored.
+In any other case, the response is ignored.

 ```js
 import ytdl from 'ytdl-core';